Metal finishers helping each other -- No cost, No registration, No damn popups

 2006

 The thing is, every process and every decision has both advantages & disadvantages.
-After comparing the tens of millions, maybe hundreds of millions, of lives directly saved from cholera through the introduction of widespread chlorination of water against the dangers of chlorination byproducts, you're right: virtually every public water supply which looked at that balance chose to chlorinate.
+Comparing the occasional dangers of chlorination byproducts against the tens of millions, maybe hundreds of millions, of lives directly saved from cholera via the widespread chlorination of water, almost every public water supply in the world looked at that balance and chose to chlorinate.

-Nothing wrong with bottled water (except perhaps for the waste associated with having to transport it), but it's not a substitute for chlorination of municipal water supplies.
-You don't wash your dishes and bathe in bottled water, do you?
-If not, I hope you use chlorinated water rather than non-chlorinated water, which could spread fatal diseases.
+Nothing wrong with bottled water (except perhaps for the waste associated with having to transport it), but it's no substitute for chlorination of municipal water supplies.
+You don't wash dishes & bathe in bottled water, do you?

 Ted Mooney, finishing.com